 Website Designer & Developer

-Andrew has recently completed his Masters in Ocean Engineering.
-He currently works for the Electric Boat division of General Dynamics as a Naval Architect in Groton, CT.
 As a freshman in high school, he began working at DWRA over summer and winter breaks, initially assisting in an administrative capacity.
 Andrew quickly advanced to computer drafting and 3-D modeling.
 He introduced the office to an early release of the now widely used 3-D software, SketchUp.
 It was immediately embraced and remains an office mainstay modeling tool for compelling quick studies and client presentations.
 Eventually, Andrew was asked to assist in the creation of the firm's website.
 His knowledge of the Dreamweaver software, skill in writing code, and keen eye for graphically sophisticated web design, proved indispensable.

 Andrew continues to support the website when needed.
-Based on feedback from our many browsers, his original web design continues to be a great success, as feedback from the many browsers visiting the site have indicated.
+Based on feedback from our many browsers, his original web design continues to be a success.

-Andrew holds a Bachelor of Engineering and Master's of Ocean Engineering from The Stevens Institute of Technology in Hoboken, NJ, and is a member of the Society of Naval Architects and Marine Engineers.
+Andrew recieved his Bachelor of Engineering and Master's of Ocean Engineering from The Stevens Institute of Technology in Hoboken, NJ, and is a member of the Society of Naval Architects and Marine Engineers.

 Margo H. Ricks, PE

 Current Website Developer